 Water represents our emotions or our unconscious minds.
 The type of water (clear, cloudy, calm or turbulent) often shows us how effectively we are managing our emotions.

 Whether a car, aeroplane, train or ship, the vehicles in our dream can reflect what direction we feel our life is taking, and how much control we think we have over the path ahead of us.
-Vehicles can give us the power to make a transition and envision ourselves getting to our destination or highlight the obstacles we think we are facing and need to work through.
+Vehicles can give us the power to make a transition and envision ourselves getting to our destination, or they can highlight the obstacles we think we are facing and need to work through.

 Dreaming of people often is a reflection of the different aspects you see in yourself.
 The people in your dreams can relate to characteristics that need to be developed.
 Specific people directly relate to existing relationships or interpersonal issues we need to work through.
 Dreaming of your partner, in particular, is frequently symbolic of an aspect of ourselves from which we feel detached.

 These dreams are often reported by people who have left school years previously.
-It’s a very common situation for people in dreams to find themselves in a school or classroom sometimes confronted with a test that they aren’t prepared to take.
+It’s a very common situation for people in dreams to find themselves in a school or classroom, sometimes confronted with a test that they aren’t prepared to take.
 The “test” or “lesson” we face inside the school or classroom is frequently one we need to learn from our past.

 Our vulnerability is very often expressed in dreams through nudity.
 The part of the body that’s exposed can give more insight into the emotion that our dreams are helping us to understand.

 Dreaming of a baby often represents something new.
-It might be a new idea, a new development or the potential for growth in an area of our waking life.
+It might be a new idea, a new development, or the potential for growth in an area of our waking life.

 Teeth Falling Out

-The body is actually encountering a form of paralysis during dreaming, which prevents it from physically performing the actions occurring in their dreams, therefore dreaming about paralysis frequently represents the overlap between the REM stage and waking stage of sleep.
+The body is actually encountering a form of paralysis during dreaming, which prevents it from physically performing the actions occurring in their dreams.
+Therefore, dreaming about paralysis frequently represents the overlap between the REM stage and waking stage of sleep.
 Dreaming about paralysis can also indicate that the dreamer feels he or she lacks control in their waking life.

 But why do we dream?

-There is still no given answer on why we dream but there are many theories.
+There is still no given answer on why we dream, but there are many theories.
 Some researchers say dreams have no purpose or meaning and are nonsensical activities of the sleeping brain.
 Whereas others say dreams are necessary for mental, emotional, and physical health.
 They believe that dreams help us work through the problems in our lives, incorporate our memories and process our emotions2.